AustinRhoads/2D-Collision-Detection-and-Interacting-Game-Components/index.md

 ### **Narrow**

-Once a much smaller list of near objects is created we then iterate over each testing for collision with the AABB() function and/or run appropriate blocks of code.
+Once a much smaller list of near objects is created we then iterate over each testing for collision with the **aabb()** function and/or run appropriate blocks of code.

 Collision detection is the mechanism that brings your game to life.
 Each step is easy to understand and can be re-imagined many different ways, but once implemented is powerful.
 Happy coding!